โœ๏ธIntro to Christianity

 Maundy Thursday

-• "Maundy" derives from Latin mandatum meaning "command," referring to Jesus' command to "love one another"
+• "Maundy" derives from the Latin mandatum, meaning "command," referring to Jesus' new command to "love one another" (John 13:34)

-• Foot-washing ceremonies in many traditions symbolize servant leadership and humility before God
+• Foot-washing ceremonies in many traditions symbolize servant leadership and humility, recalling Jesus washing his disciples' feet at the Last Supper

 Good Friday

-• Somber observance includes the Stations of the Cross, recounting Jesus' journey to execution
+• Somber observance often includes the Stations of the Cross, a devotional practice that recounts Jesus' journey to execution

-• Theological weight—this is where the doctrine of substitutionary atonement (Jesus dying for humanity's sins) is most directly commemorated
+• Theological weight: this is where the doctrine of substitutionary atonement (the belief that Jesus died in humanity's place to pay the penalty for sin) is most directly commemorated

-Compare: Maundy Thursday vs. Good Friday—both occur in Holy Week, but Maundy Thursday focuses on Jesus' final teachings and the institution of Communion while Good Friday focuses on his sacrificial death.
-FRQs about Christian sacraments often connect to Maundy Thursday; questions about atonement theology connect to Good Friday.
+Compare: Maundy Thursday vs. Good Friday: both occur in Holy Week, but Maundy Thursday focuses on Jesus' final teachings and the institution of Communion while Good Friday focuses on his sacrificial death.
+Questions about Christian sacraments often connect to Maundy Thursday; questions about atonement theology connect to Good Friday.

 Easter

-• Celebrates Jesus' resurrection—the foundational event of Christian faith, without which (Paul wrote) faith would be "in vain"
+• Celebrates Jesus' bodily resurrection, the foundational event of Christian faith.
+As Paul wrote in 1 Corinthians 15:14, without the Resurrection, faith would be "in vain."

-• Date varies based on a lunar calculation: first Sunday after the first full moon following the spring equinox
+• Date varies based on a lunar calculation: the first Sunday after the first full moon following the spring equinox.
+This is why Easter can fall anywhere from late March to late April.

 The Birth of the Church: The Holy Spirit's Role